naeramarth7/clean-greader/README.md

 ## Support
 The clean-greader theme is build on Google Chrome (33) using Arch Linux and tested on Google Chrome (33) as well as Mozilla Firefox (23).
 These are the only official support browsers, so there will be no guarantee for the usability on other browsers except of those.

+## FAQ

+### Theme's not displayed in the Settings

+As of tiny tiny rss 1.15.3, themes require to provide a version they support.
+Sadly, tiny tiny rss supports only providing a single specific version number.
+If this number provided by the theme does not match your tiny tiny rss version, the theme won't be available.
+To manually change this number, see the version attribute in [package.json](https://github.com/naeramarth7/clean-greader/blob/fa682dcb2d0f0d3f45daf1b9d77a4bde01e10f11/package.json#L3), change it to the tiny tiny rss version and rebuild the css file (see *Rebuild the main.css file* above).

+Please, feel free to open a PR if needed.

 ## Tiny Tiny RSS Settings
 | Setting                                          | Value      |
 |:------------------------------------------------ |:----------:|